chazu/portable-object-compiler/Readme.txt

 	There's absolutely no assembly language needed, nor is there a dependency on stack layout, register allocation conventions etc.

+        The runtime and compiler support using the frame pointer, as a general purpose register (as in the x64 ABI, for instance).

+	Portable Object Compiler supports builds with "noframeptr" so that an optimizer can use the frame pointer as a general purpose register.

 	Most other runtimes, were derived from pre-"all C"-Stepstone runtimes, so this is an important point of difference.